Latest posts by Chris Austin (see all)

 Components Of Physical Wellness

-The following are some exercise techniques that fit into a balanced holistic lifestyle:
+The following are some exercise techniques that fit perfectly into a balanced holistic lifestyle:

 - Power Yoga – If you are not sure what to do for exercise go do a hot power yoga class with a great instructor.
 You will improve not only flexibility but also strength, endurance, cardiovascular health through deep breathing, and bonus you get meditative and spiritual benefits as well!